-FWD/Forward is a group blog written by people with disabilities, some of whom are feminists and some of whom work in solidarity with feminists.
-It is a place to discuss disability issues from an intersectional approach and people do not need to identify as feminist to be welcome at FWD although antifeminists and MRAs are encouraged to get their jollies elsewhere.
-The content here ranges from basic information that is designed to introduce people who are new to disability issues, feminism, or social justice to some core concepts, to more advanced topics, with the goal of promoting discussion, conversation, fellowship, and education.
+FWD/Forward was a group blog written by a collective of disabled people/people with disabilities, some of whom were feminists and some of whom worked in solidarity with feminists.
+It was a place to discuss disability issues from an intersectional approach and people did not need to identify as feminist to be welcome at FWD although antifeminists and MRAs were encouraged to get their jollies elsewhere.
+The content here ranged from basic information designed to introduce people who were new to disability issues, feminism, or social justice to some core concepts, to more advanced topics, with the goal of promoting discussion, conversation, fellowship, and education.

-This site does not claim to speak for all feminists with disabilities or all people with disabilities.
-However, we are trying to cultivate a broad perspective which incorporates as many experiences and viewpoints as possible.
-We have attempted to assemble a diverse team of contributors with a broad spectrum of disabilities who come from different cultural, racial, religious, and class backgrounds, as well as age groups, and we welcome contributions such as guest posts, suggestions for article topics, and engagement in the comments from people interested in disability issues, disability feminism, and related topics, especially if those contributions will broaden our perspective.
+This site did not claim to speak for all feminists with disabilities or all people with disabilities.
+However, we were trying to cultivate a broad perspective which incorporated as many experiences and viewpoints as possible.
+We attempted to assemble a diverse team of contributors with a broad spectrum of disabilities who come from different cultural, racial, religious, and class backgrounds, as well as age groups, and we welcomed contributions such as guest posts, suggestions for article topics, and engagement in the comments from people interested in disability issues, disability feminism, and related topics, especially if those contributions would broaden our perspective.